 According to the author, the 2020 collapse of the global economy due to Covid-19 pandemic has enabled us to think about long term trends and what the future could hold for our cities and regions, especially due to the climate agenda.
 Having as a starting point the current pandemic, this paper sets out the historical precedents for economic transitions after collapses that unleash new technologically based innovation waves.
 These are shown to be associated with different energy and infrastructure priorities and their transport and resulting urban forms.

-The author envisions that resulting urban transformations are likely to build on Covid-19 through “global localism” and could lead to five new features: (1) relocalised centres with distributed infrastructure, (2) tailored innovations in each urban fabric, (3) less car dependence, (4) symbiotic partnerships for funding, and (5) rewritten manuals for urban professionals.
+The author envisions that resulting urban transformations are likely to build on Covid-19 through “global localism’ and could lead to five new features: (1) relocalised centres with distributed infrastructure, (2) tailored innovations in each urban fabric, (3) less car dependence, (4) symbiotic partnerships for funding, and (5) rewritten manuals for urban professionals.
 He underlines that this period needs human creativity towards the revitalisation of the human dimension of cities.
+See also a related paper on working from home, becoming a common aspect due to Covid-19.

 The paper picks up this theme and applies it to a range of other available innovations that could be and are likely to be mainstreamed in the next global economy.
 It builds on the literature of historic economic collapses towards a better understanding of the emergence of innovations.